 “I will come to the point quickly so as not to delay your return to the harem and waste your famously well spent time.

-“I should explain: in accordance with the ordinances of the Imperial Census inaugurated by your predecessor’s predecessor, the midwives in my hospital make a record of every birth, along with a few important details about the newborn, including the length of the three essential lines on his right palm, his reaction, or lack thereof, to surprising loud noises such as cymbals and hunting horns, the circumference of his cranial dome, and his parents’ decision to circumcise or not circumcise his ears and genitals.
-With much frantic clicking of my abacus, and after discarding many frankly implausible associations, such as that between circumcision and hearing loss (the benignity of circumcision having been previously established by a postal survey of the priests who preside over these ceremonies), I at last made a disturbing discovery.
+“I should explain: in accordance with the ordinances of the Imperial Census inaugurated by your predecessor’s predecessor’s predecessor, the midwives in my hospital make a record of every birth, along with a few important details about the newborn, including the length of the three essential lines on his right palm, his reaction, or lack thereof, to surprising loud noises such as cymbals and hunting horns, the circumference of his cranial dome, and his parents’ decision to circumcise or not circumcise his ears and genitals.
+With much frantic clicking of my abacus, and after discarding many frankly implausible associations, such as that between circumcision and hearing loss (the obvious sensory benignity of circumcision having been previously confirmed by a postal survey of the surgeons who carry out these ceremonies), I at last made a disturbing discovery.

 “‘Anthropogenic Cranial Shrinkage’ is the name I’ve given to the phenomenon I uncovered that day.
 In sum, my research reveals that the average size of your subjects’ crania is decreasing each year, and this even after controlling for the rising popularity of ear circumcision.
-Gradually enough to pass unnoticed by casual observation, yes; but as the proverb says, ‘the righteous man breathes carefully, and only in appropriate directions, for in the fullness of time a small wind will move a great dune.’
+Gradually enough to pass unnoticed by casual observation, yes; but as the proverb says, ‘The righteous man breathes carefully, for in time a small wind moves a great dune.’

-“I am afraid, your highness, that one day even commonplace sayings such as this will be beyond the fading mental powers of our future generations, for our best phrenosophers assure me the association between cranial volume and mental capacity is no mere folk wisdom, but well-established science supported by generations of phrenological experiments carried out on peahens and captured Occidental men too old to recruit as galley slaves.”
+“I fear, Your Highness, that even commonplace sayings such as this will be beyond the fading mental powers of future generations.
+Our best phrenosophers assure me the association between cranial volume and mental capacity is no mere folk wisdom, but well-established science supported by generations of phrenological experiments carried out on peahens and captured Occidental men too old to recruit as galley slaves.”

 “Will this ‘cranial shrinkage’ run its course before or after the sun burns out?” the sultan asked after a pause during which his gaze drifted toward the kiosk’s large stained-glass windows.
 His expression was difficult to interpret, but perhaps he was only thinking idly of the pleasures that awaited him after the noontime recess.

-“Definitely before, your highness, at least based on the most recent astrological prognostications; but that assumes we do nothing to arrest the process.
-The process of cranial shrinkage, that is; for I know little about restoring the sun’s limited supply of fuel.”
+“Definitely before, Your Highness, at least based on the most recent astrological prognostication of a ten thousand and one year solar lifespan; but that assumes we do nothing to arrest the process.
+The process of cranial shrinkage, that is; for I know little about restoring the sun’s limited supply of charcoal.”